store

 Medication is used in fibromyalgia to manage symptoms on an individual basis.
 Painkillers, such as acetaminophen,* and nonsteroidal anti-inflammatory drugs (NSAIDs; e.g., ibuprofen and naproxen) are generally not helpful in fibromyalgia.
 Narcotic painkillers should be avoided because of the risk of dependence when there is no clear physical cause for the pain.

 There are medications available specifically for fibromyalgia, including pregabalin and duloxetine.
-They work by affecting different pain pathways in the body, and help to improve pain in some patients with fibromyalgia.
+They work by affecting pain pathways in the body, and help to improve pain in some patients with fibromyalgia.

 All material copyright MediResource Inc. 1996 – 2024.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Source: www.medbroadcast.com/condition/getcondition/Fibromyalgia-Syndrome